java1cprog/CodeSandwich.github.io/rust_memory.md

 Rust is a young programming language bringing new quality to code.
 You might have heard about it being fast, secure or easy to implement concurrency with.
 This introduction is focused on the most important, core feature of Rust: memory management.
 This system is the main language innovation and most of its unique features are direct consequences of this design.

 ## Who is this text for and what are the goals
 This text is written for people, who are programmers, but don't know Rust or are at the very beginning of learning it.
 It's easier to understand for readers who know C, C++ or other language with manually managed memory as well as some with garbage collector.
 It's a high-level introduction intended to present core Rust concepts and encourage further learning.
-It's not a tutorial, there is no `Hello Rust` in the end.
+It's not a tutorial, there is no syntax description and most certainly there is no `Hello Rust` in the end

 # Memory management
 Modern applications manage their own memory in two main ways: as a stack and as a heap.
 This may not apply to simpler platforms like embedded systems, but for now let's not focus on them.